Michael Savage: Dubai Ports World controversy

 In early 2006, the administration of President George W. Bush approved sale of a port security contract to a company, Dubai Ports World (DP World), headquartered in The United Arab Emirates (UAE).

 Michael Savage was highly influential in the defeat of the deal.
 On February 13, the first day it was reported in the news, "Savage used his radio show to attack the transfer of American homeland assets to a company owned by an Arab state."
 Savage's concerns were based in part on the fact that "two of the 9/11 suicide hijackers came from the United Arab Emirates, and much of the funding for the attacks flowed through United Arab Emirates banks."
 On his February 17 radio show, Savage interviewed Democratic Senator Chuck Schumer of New York, a longtime adversary with whom Savage otherwise agreed on the Dubai ports issue.

 The White House was listening to Savage: "Though the deal had received some newspaper attention before then, Mr. Savage's angry message raised early concerns inside the Bush White House about trouble ahead."
 Savage and other opponents of the deal "generated a wave of anger from Americans across the country that left lawmakers in Washington -- by their own admission -- following their constituents much more than leading them."
 Lawmakers said the negative response from constituents was overwhelming.
 Congressional offices on Capitol Hill were deluged by phone calls and emails protesting the deal, and congressmen told of being pulled aside wherever they went in their districts.
 Rep. Don Manzullo, a Republican from Illinois who is chairman of the House subcommittee on small business, said "I got stopped all over the place," he said.
 "People are big-time upset."

 "White genocide"

-According to the Southern Poverty Law Center, Savage subscribes to the white genocide conspiracy theory, a white nationalist belief, which claims that white people are becoming extinct through forced assimilation or violent genocide.
+According to the Southern Poverty Law Center, Savage promotes the white genocide conspiracy theory, a white nationalist belief, which claims that white people are becoming extinct through forced assimilation or violent genocide.
 Savage blames Barack Obama and the Democratic Party for promoting the concept within the United States.
 He has claimed there is a "cultural genocide being promulgated against Caucasians".